-Your options for reducing your bill will largely depend on whether you’re tied into a contract or not.
+Your options for reducing your bill and phone costs will largely depend on whether you’re tied into a contract or not.

-If you’re not sure when your contract ends, log into your network account or just give them a call.
+If you’re not sure when your contract ends, log into your network account, or give them a call.

 If you need extra data, calls or texts, the right add-on could work out cheaper, for example: